Light-induced Floquet spin-triplet Cooper pairs in unconventional magnets: Nontrivial light-matter interaction in unconventional magnets and its Floquet description

-Let us elaborate on the non-trivial light-matter interaction revealed in Eq.(\ref{eq_vcd})-(\ref{eq_vlp}).
-Generally, in the system with $k^{q}$-order Hamiltonian, Peierls substitution implies that the canonical momentum is of the form as $\left[ k+A\left( t\right) \right] ^{q}\sim \sum_{n=0}^{q}k^{q-n}\left[ A\left( t\right) \right] ^{n}\sim \sum_{n=0}^{q}k^{q-n}k_{A}^{n}\,$.
-Since $q-n\geq 0$ is naturally required, the light-matter interaction is expected to include terms proportional to $k_{A}^{n}$ with $n=0$, $1$, $\cdots $, $q$.
-As is expected, in the driving unconventional magnet with $q>0$, there are more non-trivial light-matter interactions related to $\sigma \alpha_q k^{q-n}k_{A}^{n}$ and $\theta _{J}$, $\eta $ or $\phi _{A}$.
-Particularly, the terms with $k_{A}^{q}$ are momentum-independent.
-Based on this general understanding, one can observe all the first lines of Eq. (\ref{eq_vcd}-\ref{eq_vlp}), proportional to $Bk_{A}$ and/or $Bk_{A}^{2}$, originate from the coupling between light and kinetic energy ($\sim Bk^{2}$), which are expected in a wide range of materials and thus considered as trivial.
-While the remainder of these equations, involving the coupling between light $k_{A}$, unconventional magnetic strength $\sigma \alpha_{d,p} $ as well as the momentum $k$, are considered as the non-trivial interactions, which are induced by light and depend on the type of unconventional magnetism.
+At this point, it is important to understand the nature of the elements in Eqs.(\ref{eq_vcd})-(\ref{eq_vlp}).
+For this purpose, we note that, under general conditions, in a Hamiltonian with $k^{q}$-order terms, Peierls substitution implies that the canonical momentum is of the form as $\left[ k+A\left( t\right) \right] ^{q}\sim \allowbreak \sum_{n=0}^{q}k^{q-n}\left[ A\left( t\right) \right] ^{n}\sim \sum_{n=0}^{q}k^{q-n}k_{A}^{n}\,$.
+Since $q-n\geq 0$ is naturally required, the result of light-matter interaction in the Hamiltonian is expected to include terms proportional to $k_{A}^{n}$ with $n=0$, $1$, $\cdots $, $q$.
+As is expected, in the driven unconventional magnet with $q>0$, there are more non-trivial light-matter interactions related to $\sigma \alpha_q k^{q-n}k_{A}^{n}$ and $\theta _{J}$, $\eta $ or $\phi _{A}$.
+Particularly, the terms with $k_{A}^{q}$ are momentum-independent, as seen in Eq.\,(\ref{eq_ka}).
+Based on this general understanding, one can observe that all the first lines of Eqs. (\ref{eq_vcd}-\ref{eq_vlp}), proportional to $Bk_{A}$, originate from the coupling between light and kinetic energy ($\sim Bk^{2}$), which are expected in a wide range of materials hosting parabolic dispersions and thus considered as trivial.
+Interestingly, the second and the third lines of Eqs. (\ref{eq_vcd}-\ref{eq_vlp}) involve the coupling between light, unconventional magnetism, and momentum via $k_{A}$, $\sigma \alpha_{d,p} $, and $\bm{k}$, respectively, which unveil a rather non-trivial interaction due to the interplay between light and unconventional magnetism.

-In the driving $d$-wave magnet, the non-trivial light-matter interactions are two-fold, including both momentum-dependent term, $\sigma \alpha_d k_{A}k$ [the second line of Eq. (\ref{eq_vcd}) and (\ref{eq_vld})], and momentum-independent terms, $\sigma \alpha_d k_{A}^{2}$ [the thrid line of Eq. (\ref{eq_vcd}) and (\ref{eq_vld})], which are also determined by the unconventional magnetic direction $\theta _{J}$, $\eta $ in the CPL case, and $\phi _{A}$ in the LPL case.
-The momentum-dependent light-matter interactions, $\sigma \alpha_d k_{A}k$, act as the $p$-wave-magnet-like interaction creating a linearized coupling between the momentum $k$ and the magnetic strength $\alpha_d $, while the momentum-independent ones, $\sigma \alpha_d k_{A}^{2}$, cause a Zeeman-like ($s$-wave-magnet-like) effect.
-These two effects are absent in the non-driven $d$-wave magnet but inherit from the momentum-dependence spin-splitting of the $d$-wave magnet, and are distinct from the static $p$-wave magnet (to be discussed in the following) and the Zeeman effect due to the time-dependence related to $\Omega t$.